Xeeynamo/sonic-hybrid-rsdk/README.md

 ## Features

+* Play Sonic 1, Sonic CD and Sonic 2 in a single big game.
-* Star Posts in Sonic the Hedgehog 1 will bring you to the Sonic the Hedgehog 2 special stages.
+* Star Posts in Sonic the Hedgehog 1 and CD will bring you to the Sonic the Hedgehog 2 special stages.
-* Completing Sonic the Hedgehog 1's Final Zone will bring you to Emerald Hill Zone.
+* Completing Sonic the Hedgehog 1's Final Zone will bring you to Palmtree Panic Zone.
+* Completing Sonic the Hedgehog CD's Metallic Madness Act 3 will bring you to Emerald Hill Zone.
 * The Stage Select in the debug menu will report all the implemented level names.

 ## Known bugs